 A word is like a drug expresses the same thought as a simile.
 In the world of figurative language, similes often take a back seat to the more glamorous metaphor.
 Aristotle preferred metaphors over similes, and language snobs have slavishly followed his example.
 Similes form the basis for innumerable popular expressions (shaking like a leaf, light as a feather), but they do not have to be bland and uninspired.
 Indeed, in the hands of gifted writers, similes can rival metaphors in beauty or power, as when John Updike wrote: “Critics are like pigs at the pastry cart.”

 To express the Kipling thought as an analogy, one could say words are to the mind as drugs are to the body.
 An analogy is sometimes called an extended simile (because it often uses like or as), but that does not do justice to this ancient way of formulating a thought.
 Analogies are at the core of intellectual inquiry, and as a result have long been favored by philosophers and other thinkers.
-Henry David Thoreau wrote of them: “All perception of truth is the perception of an analogy.”
+Henry David Thoreau wrote of them: “All perception of truth is the detection of an analogy.”

 I’m in the early stages of this project, so not all topics are currently available, and many topics that are available are incomplete.
 I'm adding new topics and new quotations to existing topics every day, so every subsequent visit by you will likely be rewarded by new finds.